control

 ¶

-Item id in format like s1-t3-k1
+Item id in format like s1-t3-k1.

-See :attr:TestSuite.id <robot.model.testsuite.TestSuite.id>
+See :attr:TestSuite.id <robot.model.testsuite.TestSuite.id> for

 more information.

-only in these special cases:
+id is None only in these special cases:

 - Keyword uses a placeholder for

-is not actually used. - With :class:
+setuporteardownwhen asetuporteardownis not actually used. - With :class:

-instances representing IF/TRY structure roots.
+~robot.model.control.Ifand :class:~robot.model.control.Tryinstances representing IF/TRY structure roots.

 variables: Mapping[str, str]